si818/chat-app/README.md

 # chat-app

-This is a simple Python chat app that uses socket connection for communication.
+This is a simple Python chat app that uses a socket connection for communication.